 What if Monarch lost my luggage before going into administration?

-If you lost luggage or were due to receive a refund for luggage lost on a Monarch flight prior to or before 1 October 2017, you paid for your ticket using a credit card, and the cost of the ticket was £100 or more, then Monarch's administrator KPMG says you should contact your card issuer or travel insurer.
+If you lost luggage or were due to receive a refund for luggage lost on a Monarch flight on or before 1 October 2017, you paid for your ticket using a credit card and the cost of the ticket was £100 or more, Monarch's administrator KPMG says you should contact your card issuer or travel insurer.
 Alternatively, you can submit a claim in the administration of Monarch by writing to KPMG.

 No the CAA says you must take the flight that has been arranged to replace your return flight home.
 If you wish to alter the dates of your return, you'll need to pay for a new flight.